 Bariatric Surgery: Vitamin and Mineral Supplement Guide

-Bariatric patients need more vitamins and minerals than the average person.
+The body of patients after bariatric surgery will look for quality calories and is hungry for healthier choices, like fruit and vegetables.
+Bariatric patients also need more vitamins and minerals than the average person.
 Why is that?
 Since you eat less food and absorb fewer calories, you must make up for the vitamin deficiency somehow.

 Bariatric vitamins are the perfect solution to absorb the essential minerals you need while intaking limited food consumption.
 Preventing vitamin and mineral deficiencies are essential because it has serious medical implications.